up-n-atom/8311/fragments/att-inc-bgw/determine-pon.md

 2. Engage the bale clasp to release the latch and pull out the transceiver.
 3. Inspect the label for *XGS-PON* or *1270* TX.

-!!! note "If your wavelength is *1310 nm* and/or the bale clasp is *green* :green_circle:, you're using [GPON] and should follow the [PON Madness] guide instead."
+!!! note "If your wavelength is *1310 nm* and/or the bale clasp is *green* :green_circle:, you are using [GPON] and should follow the [PON Madness] guide instead."

   [XGS-PON]: ../xgs-pon/index.md
   [GPON]: ../gpon/index.md